 Applicants must be registered, or registry-eligible, by the ARRT as radiologic technologists, nuclear medicine technologists or radiation therapists.

-If you're ready to get started at Wake Tech, follow the steps to begin:
+If you're ready to get started at Wake Tech, follow the steps: